hownbey/portfolio/code-block-troubleshooting.md

 Sometimes the error messages in Prettier are useless.
 Sometimes a page passes in Prettier but still 404's, and vice-versa.
 That's ok; that's what the rest of this guide is for.

-## Escape characters that are read as code
+## Escape dollar sign and back tic characters

 "Escape" is a fancy way of saying "put a backslash in front of."
 The most notorious offenders are the dollar sign and back tic in JavaScript.
 Make sure all instances of `$` and <code>&#96;</code> in your code blocks have a backslash in front of them: